Mechanical Freezing Systems

 What this means to the food processor

-When liquid nitrogen is put in contact with the product to be frozen, it will deliver up to 86 BTUs of refrigeration immediately as it turns from a liquid into a gas.
-But there are still valuable BTUs in the remaining nitrogen gas.
-CSE designs nitrogen freezers that take advantage of this fact, so that we are able to extract the maximum amount of refrigeration from both the liquid and vapor nitrogen.
+When liquid nitrogen is contacted with the product to be frozen, it will immediately deliver up to 86 BTU of refrigeration as it turns from a liquid into a gas.
+However, the remaining nitrogen gas still contains valuable BTU.
+CSE designs nitrogen freezers that take advantage of this fact so that we can extract the maximum amount of refrigeration from both liquid and vapor nitrogen.

 Liquid Carbon Dioxide Refrigeration

 Carbon dioxide can exist as a liquid only at high pressure (such as your storage vessel or pipeline to the freezer).
-When liquid CO2 is injected into your freezer, there is an instantaneous pressure drop of the liquid to atmospheric pressure.
+When liquid CO2 is injected into your freezer, the liquid instantly drops to atmospheric pressure.
 This massive pressure reduction causes the liquid CO2 to phase into a mixture

-of solid (dry ice) and gas, at a ratio of approximately 45% solid to 55% gas.
-The gas portion of this mixture has very little refrigeration value, and little attempt is made in freezer design to strip the BTUs from this vapor, but the solid CO2, commonly known as dry ice snow, has the useable BTUs.
+of solid (dry ice) and gas at a ratio of approximately 45% solid to 55% gas.
+The gas portion of this mixture has very little refrigeration value, and little attempt has been made in the freezer design to strip the BTU from this vapor, but the solid CO2, commonly known as dry ice snow, has the useable BTU.

-When you apply heat to carbon dioxide dry ice, it does NOT melt.
-It sublimates, turning directly from a solid to a gas!
+When you apply heat to carbon dioxide dry ice, it does not melt.
+Instead, it sublimates, turning directly from a solid to a gas!

-Both LCO2 and LN2 are both excellent cryogens.
-There are many times when the decision to choose one cryogen over another is purely an economic decision, but at other times there is a distinct processing advantage based on the physical properties of the cryogen, the nature of the product you are freezing and the type and size freezer you need.
+LCO2 and LN2 are excellent cryogens.
+Many times, the decision to choose one cryogen over another is purely an economic decision, but there is also a distinct processing advantage based on the cryogen's physical properties, the nature of the product you are freezing, and the type and size of freezer you need.

 90 percent of U.S. industrial refrigeration is provided by mechanical systems

 More than 90 percent of U.S. industrial refrigeration is provided by mechanical systems using ammonia as the refrigerant.
-Mechanical refrigeration units are dedicated systems, installed at individual industrial facilities and owned and operated by the industrial companies.
+Mechanical refrigeration units are dedicated systems installed at individual industrial facilities and owned and operated by industrial companies.
 Refrigeration is achieved when the refrigerant, circulating in the system, withdraws heat energy from the chamber to be cooled (load).
-Heat energy (latent heat of evaporation) is absorbed as liquid refrigerant undergoes a phase change to a gaseous state.
+Heat energy (latent heat of evaporation) is absorbed as the liquid refrigerant changes to a gaseous state.
 Systems are composed of four basic elements connected with piping into a closed loop that re-circulates refrigerant.
 Compressors (generally) use motor-driven rotating impellers to generate gas pressure.
 Gaseous refrigerant enters the compressor at low pressure and temperature and exits at high pressure and temperature.
-Inside condenser coils gaseous refrigerant condenses to liquid state.
-To facilitate phase change, the condenser dissipates heat energy to ambient air or water.
-High pressure refrigerant exits at lower temperature.
-An expansion valve controls the flow of high pressure liquid refrigerant to the evaporator.
-As refrigerant passes through the expansion valve it is further cooled by the Joule Thompson effect, the scientific principle that the temperature of a stream is reduced when forced through a narrow nozzle and allowed to expand.
+Inside condenser coils, gaseous refrigerant condenses to a liquid state.
+The condenser dissipates heat energy to facilitate ambient air or water phase change.
+High-pressure refrigerant exits at lower temperatures.
+An expansion valve controls the flow of high-pressure liquid refrigerant to the evaporator.
+As the refrigerant passes through the expansion valve, it is further cooled by the Joule-Thompson effect, the scientific principle that the temperature of a stream is reduced when forced through a narrow nozzle and allowed to expand.
 Inside the evaporator, liquid refrigerant vaporizes into a gaseous state.
-Vaporization requires heat energy, which is extracted from the industrial process load (food items to be cooled).
+Vaporization requires heat energy extracted from the industrial process load (food items to be cooled).
 The refrigerant is returned to the compressor to repeat the cycle.

 Heat exchangers are devices that transfer heat from a hot to a cold fluid.
 The barrier between the two fluids is a metal wall, such as that of a tube or pipe.
-In many engineering applications it is desirable to increase the temperature of one fluid while cooling another.
+In many engineering applications, increasing the temperature of one fluid while cooling another is desirable.
 This double action is economically accomplished by coils, evaporators, condensers, and coolers that may all be considered heat exchangers.
 Heat exchangers are designed with various flow arrangements.
-The concentric tubes design uses one pipe placed inside another.
-Cold fluid flows through the inner tube and the warm fluid in the same direction through the annular space between the outer and the inner tube.
+The concentric tube design uses one pipe placed inside another.
+Cold fluid flows through the inner tube, and warm fluid flows in the same direction through the annular space between the outer and the inner tube.
 Heat is transferred from the warm fluid through the wall of the inner tube (the so-called heating surface) to the cold fluid.
-Concentric tube heat exchangers can also be operated in counter-flow, in which the two fluids flow in parallel but opposite directions.
+Concentric tube heat exchangers can also be operated in counter-flow, where the two fluids flow in parallel but opposite directions.
 The shell and tube design utilizes a bundle of tubes through which one of the fluids flows.
 These tubes are enclosed in a shell with provisions for the other fluid to flow through the spaces between the tubes.
-In most designs of this type, the free fluid flows roughly perpendicular to the tubes containing the other fluid in what is known as a cross flow exchange.
-The plate-fin design uses metal sheets brazed together into internal channels to carry warmer fluid stream, which is to be cooled.
+In most designs of this type, the free fluid flows roughly perpendicular to the tubes containing the other fluid, in what is known as a cross-flow exchange.
+The plate-fin design uses metal sheets brazed together into internal channels to carry a warmer fluid stream, which is to be cooled.
 Fins, brazed to the outside surface of these channels, facilitate faster and more efficient heat transfer to the cold fluid stream on the outside of these channels.

 Cryogenic Freezing Systems

-Liquid nitrogen or liquid carbon dioxide are purchased and kept in a pressurized storage vessel.
-The cryogen is piped as a liquid into the freezer unit and applied directly to the product in a variety of modes depending on the cryogen, freezer type or food product.
-However, the cryogen is a consumable product and except in very unusual circumstances, can only be used once.
-Cryogenic freezing systems are characterized by a moderate capital investment, minimal preventive maintenance cost, and a smaller and more flexible commitment of plant space (cryogenic freezers can be installed or removed over a weekend).
+Liquid nitrogen or liquid carbon dioxide is purchased and kept in a pressurized storage vessel.
+The cryogen is piped as a liquid into the freezer unit and applied directly to the product in various modes depending on the cryogen, freezer type, or food product.
+However, the cryogen is a consumable product and, except in very unusual circumstances, can only be used once.
+Cryogenic freezing systems are characterized by moderate capital investment, minimal preventive maintenance cost, and a smaller and more flexible commitment to plant space (cryogenic freezers can be installed or removed over a weekend).
 However, liquid nitrogen or liquid carbon dioxide pricing and availability vary based on the geographic location of the processor, and the cost of refrigeration purchased this way can be more than triple the cost of mechanically produced refrigeration.
 In contrast to mechanical freezing, cryogenic freezing tends to crust the outside of the product and prevent (insert pictures) excessive moisture loss.
 Depending on the product, this could be viewed as a quality advantage.

 Major Types of Cryogenic Tunnels